Costs: By giving a donation as ‘Friends’ of the Quest for wisdom foundation.

 Being able to deal effectively with our differences is a delicate matter in our current times.

-The objective of the foundation calls for an intercultural art of living as an answer to the appeal of ‘the multicultural society’.
+The objective of the foundation calls for an intercultural art of living as developmental path of ‘the multicultural society’ and visualises its mission with the Wheel of the Intercultural Art of Living.

 Dealing with differences has been raised as a social issue by Paul Scheffer, in his controversial article Het multicultural drama (2000).
 Before that, the international debate had been heated up by Samuel P. Huntington’s terrifying perspective on the Clash of Civilizations (1996).
 Since then, there has been a heated political debate in many lands with multicultural populations, and the social debate in the social media is getting louder and more troubled ….

-The QFWF wants to play a role in tilting the debate
+The QfWf wants to play a role in tilting the debate

-The QFWF wants to help turn the polarized debate about migration, refugees and religious strife from a problem for ‘political experts’, to a relevant issue for all of us, making an ethical appeal to everyone, from the current administration to our neighbours on the street.
+The QfWf wants to help turn the polarized debate about migration, refugees and religious strife from a problem for ‘political experts’, to a relevant issue for all of us, making an ethical appeal to everyone, from the current administration to our neighbours on the street.

 How do we deal with, and how do we want to deal with ‘the strange other’?